GV94/react-interview/readme.md

 ## Step 2: Data fetching

-Use the [OMDB api](https://www.omdbapi.com/) to search for movies based on the search query typed into the search box from [step 1](#step-1-state).
+Add a button next to the search box that says "Search".
+Use the [OMDB api](https://www.omdbapi.com/) to search for movies based on the search query typed into the search box from [step 1](#step-1-state), when the user presses this button.
 Log the retrived list to the console.

 ## Step 3: Props